The university is monitoring the situation and is in contact with health authorities to be able to act quickly if necessary.

-(1) By means of the following regulations, the Presidium makes use of its powers granted by the Corona-Epidemie-Hochschulverordnung from April 17th, 2020 with the aim of enabling the departments to meet the challenges arising or haven risen from the corona virus SARS-CoV-2 epidemic with regard to studying and teaching and to ensure the functionality of the study and examination operations.
+(1) By means of the following regulations, the Presidential Committee makes use of its powers granted by the Corona-Epidemie-Hochschulverordnung from April 17th, 2020 in its currently valid version with the aim of enabling the departments to meet the challenges arising or haven risen from the corona virus SARS-CoV-2 epidemic with regard to studying and teaching and to ensure the functionality of the study and examination operations.

 (2) Unless otherwise stipulated, the rules in these regulations apply to all courses at Hamm-Lippstadt University of Applied Sciences.
-Insofar as rules in the examination regulations and the university regulations, which applied at the beginning of the lecture period in the summer semester 2020, contradict the regulations that the Presidium has issued through these regulations, the regulations in these examination regulations and university regulations are, according to § 13 Paragraph 2 Corona Epidemic Higher Education Ordinance, not applicable. § 14 Corona Epidemic Higher Education Ordinance shall remain unaffected.
+Insofar as rules in the examination regulations and the university regulations, contradict the regulations that the Presidium has issued through these regulations, the regulations in these examination regulations and university regulations are, according to § 13 Paragraph 2 Corona Epidemic Higher Education Ordinance, not applicable. § 14 Corona Epidemic Higher Education Ordinance shall remain unaffected.

 (3) Study operations during the summer semester 2020 will commence on April 20th, 2020 (start of the lecture period) only in digital form and will continue in this manner until further notice.
 Content in courses held digitally before April 20th, 2020 will be added to the lecture period.
 The Presidium decides on changes in the digital study form, taking into account the federal and state regulations derived from the corona virus SARS-CoV-2 epidemic, with a lead time of at least two calendar weeks.